adobe/orc/README.md

 ## Calling ORC

+ORC can be called directly from the command line, or inserted into the tool chain in the linker step.
+The output is unchanged; it's simply a matter of convenience in your workflow.

 ### Command Line

+#### Linker arguments

+This mode is useful if you have the linker command and its arguments, and want to search for ODRVs seperate from the actual build.

+Config file (see below)
-Make sure your config has `'forward_to_linker' = false` and `'standalone mode = true'` (see below)
+* `'forward_to_linker' = false`
+* `'standalone_mode' = false`

-Then you need the `ld` command line arguments from XCode.
+You need the `ld` command line arguments from XCode.
 Build with Xcode, (if you can't link, ORC can't help), copy the link command, and paste it after the ORC invocation.
 Something like:

 `/path/to/orc /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang++ -target ...
 Debug/lem_mac`

 (It's a huge command line, abbreviated here.)

-ORC will churn away, and log ODR violations to the console.
+ORC will execute, and log ODR violations to the console.

+#### List of Library files

+If you have a list of library files for ORC to process, it can do that as well.

+Config file (see below)
+* `'forward_to_linker' = false`
+* `'standalone_mode' = true`

+In this mode, simply pass a list of libary files to ORC to process.

 ### Linker

-Make sure your config has `'forward_to_linker' = True` and `'standalone_mode' = false`(see below)
+Config file (see below)
+* `'forward_to_linker' = true`
+* `'standalone_mode' = false`

 To use ORC within your Xcode build project, override the following variables with a fully-qualified path to the ORC scripts: